More Canadian information.

 Average Windspeed

-This one shows the average wind speed everywhere, in kilometres per hour (km/h).
+Here's the average wind speed everywhere, in kilometres per hour.
 See a larger version at: https://stuffintheair.deviantart.com/art/Canada-Annual-Average-Windspeed-527174263

 Average Precipitation Total

-With all rainfall and melted snowfall combined, this plot shows the total precipitation in millimetres for each region.
-Note how dry the prairies are and how much rain falls in the coastal regions.
-Larger version: https://stuffintheair.deviantart.com/art/Canada-Annual-Precipitation-527173492
+For each region, this plot shows the total precipitation in millimetres from all rainfall and melted snowfall.
+Take note of how dry the prairies are and how much rain falls on the coast.

 Average Number of Days with Snow on the Ground

 How long are our winters?
 It varies by location.
-If you consider winter a time with at least 1 cm of snow on the ground, this figure shows the average number of days per year in which there is that amount of snow and you can use it compare winter durations.
-Note some spurious data in the Arctic region on this one, but the trend is about right.
-Much of that area of Canadas Climate has over 200 days per year with snow.
+You can use this figure to compare winter durations (in days) if you consider winter to be a time with at least 1 cm of snow on the ground.
+There are some spurious numbers in the Arctic region, but the trend is right.
 Larger version: https://stuffintheair.deviantart.com/art/Canada-Annual-Number-of-Days-with-Snow-On-Ground-527173941

 Average Sunshine as a Percent of Daylight Hours